radiradev/finetuned-cvn/README.md

+## Finetuned CVN
+This repo contains finetuned versions of the CVN on the collection and induction views, as well as, an implemntation of the Frechet Inception Score using the CVN.

 # The DUNE Convolutional Visual Network for neutrino interaction classification

-This software is provided as a minimal working example of the DUNE Convolutional Neural Network (CVN) as supplemental material to the article "Neutrino interaction classification with the DUNE Convolutional Visual Network" <insert reference when available>.
+This software is provided as a minimal working example of the DUNE Convolutional Neural Network (CVN) as supplemental material to the article [*B. Abi et al. (DUNE Collaboration), "Neutrino interaction classification with a convolutional neural network in the DUNE far detector", Phys.
+Rev. D 102, 092003, 2020*](https://link.aps.org/doi/10.1103/PhysRevD.102.092003).
 See the [LICENSE file](LICENSE) for the copyright notice and usage options.

 1. [Introduction to the CVN](#intro)
 2. [Usage instructions](#usage)